rhythm-gaming/rgc/docs/spec.md

 When there is a `// custom fields allowed` in the pseudocode of a struct, any implementation SHOULD preserve any unknown fields present in the struct.

-For any field specified in this document, the specified type SHOULD be used to represent the field value in JSON (for example, strings MUST NOT be used to store an `i32` field), except for `i64` or `u64`.
+For a field with number or string type, other than `i64` or `u64`, the specified type SHOULD be used to represent the field value in JSON.
+For example, strings SHOULD NOT be used to store an `i32` field.

-For any field with `i64` or `u64` type, the field's value is permitted to be stored as the base-10 `string` representation of the integer, and any reader MUST be able to handle these cases.
+For a field with `i64` or `u64` type, the field's value is permitted to be stored as the base-10 `string` representation of the integer; any reader MUST be able to handle these cases.

 Although not recommended, implementations MAY assume that absolute values of integer values are less than 2^53 (i.e. not greater than ECMAScript's `Number.MAX_SAFE_INTEGER`).

-The order of keys in an object MAY be arbitrary.
+Implementations SHOULD NOT assume the order of object keys as they MAY be arbitrary.

 ### Top-Level Object